aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 4. Login to your OpenSearch Dashboard as admin and verify the indexes are created for each of namespace enabled to log to OpenSearch.

-* If you have applications requiring different parsers for your pods, fluent-bit allows you to choose your parser.
-Annotate your application pods with following annotation to choose your parser.
+* If you have applications requiring different parsers for your pods,fluent-bit allows you to choose your parser.Annotate your application pods with following annotation to choose your parser.
 ```
 fluentbit.io/parser: <parser-name>
 ```
-* If you want to completely opt out of logging for any of your pods.
-Use followin annotation.
+* If you want to completely opt out of logging for any of your pods.Use following annotation.

 ```
 fluentbit.io/exclude: "true"